Powerful OLAP analysis grid

 Dashboards Mobile BI view

 .
-Select OLAP dimension level to Drill current data with multiple Drill-Down steps or get back to the previous state of analysis.
+Select the OLAP dimension level to Drill current data with multiple Drill-Down steps or get back to the previous state of analysis.

 Open Dashboard with charts based on OLAP data.